Pictured recipe: Chicken & Spinach Skillet Pasta with Lemon & Parmesan

 Don't Miss: Guide to Cooking 20 Vegetables

-Write it down! – Not every dish you create from scratch will be a hit, but others surely will.
-If you love it, or it’s a hit with the family, write it down.
-You may think you’ll remember, but you’d be amazed how small details fall though the cracks and your beloved creation just might never live up to the original.
+Not every dish you create from scratch will be a hit, but others surely will.
+If you love it, or it's a hit with the family, write it down.
+You may think you'll remember, but you'd be amazed how small details fall though the cracks.
+And if you made mistakes along the way, write those down too, along with what you think you could do differently.
+We have a lot to learn from our mistakes!